Return to Parents

 How will my child access any online remote education you are providing?

-Remote learning for all pupils is delivered via our online learning platform, Seesaw which includes pre-recorded teacher content, use of the Government backed Oak Academy videos and resources, as well as twice daily live zoom sessions with your child’s class teacher.
-Our online learning approach has enabled us to:
+Remote learning for all pupils is delivered via our online learning platform, Seesaw, which includes use of the Government backed Oak Academy videos and resources, as well as work set by your child’s class teacher.
+Our online learning approach enables us to:

 Maintain a broad and balanced curriculum for all children whilst they are at home